viccherubini/dbmigrator/README.md

 8. You're all set up now!

 # Migration Script Creation
 Using DbMigrator is very simple.
 Generally, you'll execute everything from the `dbmigrator` command line program within your project directory.
 By doing so, it will automatically look in `./build/db/` for DbMigrator.Config.php to get local configuration information.
-If it can not be found there, `dbmigrator` will look for the DbMigrator.Config.php file in the PHP `include_path` in __DbMigrator__.
+If it can not be found there, `dbmigrator` will look for the DbMigrator.Config.php file in the PHP `include_path` in the directory __DbMigrator__.

 The `dbmigrator` program has two options: _create_ and _update_.